kschweig/ProjectOfflineRL/README.md

 ### Prerequisites

 Install the conda environment via the [environment](./environment.yml) file, to install the necessary python version as well as the necessary dependencies.
-Note that while most things should be updateable to the newest versions, atari_py which is needed to run the Atari games, requires python <= 3.7.
+Note that while most things should be updatable to the newest versions, atari_py which is needed to run the Atari games, requires python <= 3.7.

 ### Train the Agents

-Basically all of the training is done via calls of [train.py](./train.py), which takes the following command line arguments:
+Basically all the training is done via calls of [train.py](./train.py), which takes the following command line arguments:

     --online            Agent gets trained online